 Four national, quasi-experimental studies found that Medicaid expansion helped reduce household spending on health care services.
 If states expanded their income eligibility threshold by 100 percentage points (e.g., from 100% to 200% of the FPL), the likelihood of having problems paying family medical bills decreased by 13.6 percentage points.
 Medicaid expansion also decreased the likelihood of catastrophic medical expenditures up to 4.7 percentage points and out-of-pocket spending by \$122 in 2017.
-KK A study published in 2020 found that Medicaid expansion led to a 7.9 xiv The Oregon Medicaid Lottery refers to Oregon's limited expansion of its Medicaid program for low-income adults through a lottery drawing that began in 2008.
-A third of those who put their names on the waiting list, approximately 30,000 total, received the option to apply for Medicaid.^F percentage point increase in the likelihood of having zero out-of-pocket expenditures for both insurance premiums and nonpremium medical spending.
+KK A study published in 2020 found that Medicaid expansion led to a 7.9 percentage point increase in the likelihood of having zero out-of-pocket expenditures for both insurance premiums and nonpremium medical spending.
 Lastly, one study found Medicaid expansion was associated with a 3.3 percent reduction in the probability of having new medical bills sent to collections but no significant impact on medical debt.
-Only one included study found null impacts of Medicaid expansion and overall health spending.
+Only two included studies found null impacts of Medicaid expansion on overall health spending or medical debt.